 - D-Ring- Anglers are often frustrated about a lack of d-rings on fly fishing vests, but Simms has a D-ring on the back that gives you a chance to attach it without it feeling too heavy or awkward.

 - Comfort- The Simms Tributary fly fishing vest is comfortable.
-The padded collar, padded shoulder straps, breathable mesh isn’t going to feel too heavy on a warm summer day, and it won’t get in the way when it’s over all your warm clothes.
+The padded collar, padded shoulder straps, and breathable mesh isn't going to feel too heavy on a warm summer day, and it won't get in the way when it's over all your warm clothes.

 If you're the type who doesn't want to notice that they're even wearing a vest, the Patagonia Mesh Master II is the ideal option for you.
 It's a simple design with eight front pockets, perfect for storing all the fishing gear you would need.
 Almost the entire vest is mesh, besides a small amount on the back.
 It comes in two sizes, S/M and L/ XL, and has all the pockets and necessary D-Loops for your time on the water.
 This is a quality fishing vest for around $100!

 - Two large back pockets- The Patagonia Mesh Master II has two pockets on the back that are a bit larger.
 They can carry rain gear or even bigger fly boxes that wouldn't fit in front pockets.
 Most fishing vests don't have quality back pockets, but this vest does.

 - Vertical fly box pockets- Vertical fly box pockets are ideal for fly fishing vests.
 If they sit sideways, your vest will feel bulky, and you can feel a bit uncomfortable as you're fishing.
 While it's a small detail, it does make a big difference.

 - Velcro and zippered pockets- Where many fly fishing vests have only velcro pockets, Patagonia provides fly fishermen with both zippered and velcro.
 You can put essentials in the zippered pockets and other accessories in the velcro.